yugregory/chip8-cpp20/README.md

 Some Language + STL features used include concepts, std::expected

-This was primarily a starter emulator project as a launchpad to writing more complicated emulators.
+This was a starter emulator project to serve as a launchpad for eventually writing more complicated emulators.
-Additionally it's a way to learn more about some of the concepts talked about in Denis Bakhvalov's [Perf-Book](https://github.com/dendibakh/perf-book)
+Additionally it was a way for me to learn more about some of the concepts talked about in Denis Bakhvalov's [Perf-Book](https://github.com/dendibakh/perf-book)

-Below I discuss some of the optimizations I wanted to utilize in the code and give a hypothesis about how I expect the performance of the emulator to change relative to the optimization.
+Below I discuss some of the optimizations I utilized in the code and give a hypothesis about how I expect the performance of the emulator to change relative to the optimization.
 Below each optimization there is benchmarks section, where I detail how I benchmarked the emulator for the specific optimization and elaborate on the results.

 ## Prerequisites